qppd/Arduino-CNC-Jog-Trainer/README.md

 - Piezo buzzer for audio feedback
 - DS3231 Real-Time Clock (RTC) integration
 - Serial command interface for manual jogging and status
+- G-code interpreter (G0/G1) for CNC movement
-- Ready for G-code streaming from Raspberry Pi
+- Ready for G-code streaming from Raspberry Pi or PC
-- Modular C++ codebase for easy expansion
+- Modular C++ codebase: each hardware feature is encapsulated in its own class (StepperModule, LimitSwitch, PiezoBuzzer, ClockModule, GCodeHandler)
+- Customizable pin assignments in `JogTrainer.ino`

 ## 🛠️ Hardware Requirements